samphelan/samphelan/README.md

 - **Email**: [samphelan7@gmail.com](mailto:samphelan7@gmail.com)

 Feel free to reach out if you're interested in collaborating or just want to chat about design and development!

-I'm always open to discussing design, development, or any cool projects you're working on.
-Don’t hesitate to drop me a message!